 NASA is a world leader in climate studies and Earth science.
 While its role is not to set climate policy or prescribe particular responses or solutions to climate change, its purview does include providing the robust scientific data needed to understand climate change.
 NASA then makes this information available to the global community – the public, policy- and decision-makers and scientific and planning agencies around the world.

 Climate change is one of the most complex issues facing us today.
-It involves many dimensions – science, economics, society, politics and moral and ethical questions – and is a global problem, felt on local scales, that will be around for decades and centuries to come.
-Carbon dioxide, the heat-trapping greenhouse gas that has driven recent global warming, lingers in the atmosphere for hundreds of years, and the planet (especially the oceans) takes a while to respond to warming.
+It involves many dimensions – science, economics, society, politics, and moral and ethical questions – and is a global problem, felt on local scales, that will be around for thousands of years.
+Carbon dioxide, the heat-trapping greenhouse gas that is the primary driver of recent global warming, lingers in the atmosphere for many thousands of years, and the planet (especially the ocean) takes a while to respond to warming.
 So even if we stopped emitting all greenhouse gases today, global warming and climate change will continue to affect future generations.
 In this way, humanity is “committed” to some level of climate change.

 Because we are already committed to some level of climate change, responding to climate change involves a two-pronged approach:

 - Reducing emissions of and stabilizing the levels of heat-trapping greenhouse gases in the atmosphere (“mitigation”);